google/playground-elements/README.md

 You may wish to override this default sandbox base URL if you do not want a dependency on `unpkg.com`, e.g. for isolation from outages, or because your network does not have access to it.
-Note that Playground currently also uses `unpkg.com` to retrieve imported bare modules that are not otherwise handled by an [import map](#module-resolution), so the `unpkg.com` dependency cannot currently be completely eliminated.
+Note that Playground currently also uses `unpkg.com` by default (unless you set `cdnBaseUrl`) to retrieve imported bare modules that are not otherwise handled by an [import map](#module-resolution), so to remove the dependency on unpkg, you should also set `cdnBaseUrl`.
+See the API docs for more info.

 ### Background